 Distracted driving accidents in Tampa, FL, can cause severe injuries.
 If you or a loved one were injured, you may be able to hold the distracted driver responsible.
-An experienced Tampa distracted driving accident lawyer at Catania & Catania, P.A. can help you fight to recover compensation for your medical bills, lost wages, and pain and suffering.
+An experienced Tampa distracted driving accident lawyer at Catania and Catania Injury Lawyers can help you fight to recover compensation for your medical bills, lost wages, and pain and suffering.

 Our legal team has been representing accident victims since 1992.
 We’ve recovered hundreds of millions of dollars in compensation to help those clients get back on their feet again after an accident.